netboxlabs/console-docs/docs/netbox-enterprise/nbe-ec-installation.md

 * `--private-ca </path/to/private-ca-bundle>`

-This will allow the Embedded Cluster to accept traffic that has been encrypted using the internal CA.
+This will allow the Embedded Cluster to accept traffic that has been encrypted using your internal CA.

 ### Firewalld